This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

 Wait 12 minutes, and then boom, you’ve got rice.
 If you want more flavorful rice, use chicken or beef stock (unsalted) instead of water.

-For this recipe and the best overall flavor, I would recommend doing some googling to find a specialty seafood market.
+For this recipe and the best overall flavor, I recommend Googling to find a specialty seafood market.
 Many Asian fish markets have a much wider variety of fish than your local grocery store, so I would try these locations first.

 - 2 large, 5-ounce rockfish fillets